aureliojargas/emomemory/README.md

 The AppleScript Studio was replaced by the AppleScriptObjC framework in Snow Leopard.
 The game will compile in newer machines if you adapt the code to use this new framework.
 I don't know how hard can that be.

 This code can be a valuable source of information for those who are learning the AppleScript language.
 Study all the .applescript files.

+Note: Info.plist file says "1.0 beta 1", but it's really "1.0".
+I forgot to update it for the release.

 ## About EmoMemory